New York Penn Station: Under Madison Square Garden

 Post-1968, the core Penn Station has been underground, sitting below Madison Square Garden, 33rd Street, and Two Penn Plaza.
 The core has three levels: concourses on the upper two levels and train platforms on the lowest.
 The two levels of concourses, while renovated and expanded during the construction of Madison Square Garden, are original to the 1910 station, as are the tracks and platforms.

 Over the following decades, various renovations attempted to add service and some concourse space.
 The West End Concourse under Eighth Avenue opened in 1986.
-In 1987, a rail connection to the West Side Rail Yard opened, and in 1991, the opening of the Empire Connection allowed Amtrak to consolidate all of its New York City trains at Penn Station.
-Previously, all trains running along the Empire Corridor terminated at nearby Grand Central Terminal.
-This was a legacy of the two stations' roots in separate railroads–the PRR and New York Central, respectively.
-The consolidation saved Amtrak the expense of having to maintain two stations in New York City, including having to pay the MTA $600,000 in fees a year.
+In 1987, a rail connection to the West Side Rail Yard opened, and in 1991, the opening of the Empire Connection allowed Amtrak to consolidate all of its New York City trains at Penn Station; previously, trains from the Empire Corridor terminated at Grand Central Terminal, a legacy of the two stations' respective roots in separate railroads.

 In 1994, the station was renovated to add the 34th Street LIRR entrance and central corridor, along with artwork and improved waiting and concession areas.
 The new entrance consisted of a 90 ft structure with a glass and brick facade, a clock salvaged from the original station, and air-conditioning units for the terminal.
 In 2002, the NJ Transit concourse was created in space previously occupied by retail and Amtrak office space, although the concourse could only be accessed from the Amtrak entrance on 32nd Street.
 Plans for a new entrance from 31st Street to the NJ Transit concourse were announced in 2006, and the entrance opened in 2009.
+In 2020, the ticketed waiting room on the main concourse was renovated by Amtrak and NJ Transit to include furniture with USB outlets, an additional entrance, and a lactation suite.

 After the September 11 attacks, security was increased and passenger flow curtailed.
 In 2002, $100 million of work added security features such as lighting, cameras, and barricades.
 The taxiway under Madison Square Garden, which ran from 31st Street to 33rd Street at mid-block, was permanently closed off with concrete Jersey barriers.
 Escalators providing direct access to the lobby of Madison Square Garden were closed and later removed.
 The underground Gimbels Passageway connecting pedestrians to 34th Street–Herald Square has been sealed off since 1986, after decades of safety concerns and sexual assaults.